WWII shell explosion; one killed and two injured after mishandling UXO

 Are deaths by UXO common?

 The most heavily contaminated region in the world is Southeast Asia, where UXO related deaths are frequent.
-The U.S.A dropped millions of small, delicate cluster munitions during the Vietnam War and these are all too often mishandled by children.
+The USA dropped millions of small, delicate cluster munitions during the Vietnam War and these are all too often mishandled by children.

 Some 270 million of these small bomblets were dropped over Laos PDR alone, with approximately 80 million failing to detonate.